Subsections

 Standard

-TPS warps are obtained by replacing the scalar weights by the control points
+TPS warps are obtained by replacing the scalar weights

 .